• Skip to primary navigation

 Brown the bacon

-Brown the bacon: Spread the bacon out in the bottom of an Instant Pot and then set the pot to Saute mode - High.
+Spread the bacon out in the bottom of an Instant Pot or other pressure cooker and then set the pot to Saute mode - High.
 Cook the bacon, occasionally stirring, until it is browned and crispy, about 5 minutes.
 Sprinkle in the red pepper flakes.

-Pack in the collards: Stir a big handful of the collards into the bacon, coating them with the bacon grease, and keep stirring until they wilt slightly.
+Stir a big handful of the collards into the bacon, coating them with the bacon grease, and keep stirring until they wilt slightly.
 Continue stirring and packing in the rest of the collards, a big handful at a time, until they are all in the pot.
-Sprinkle the collards with the salt, then pour the water over the top of everything.
+Sprinkle the collards with the salt, then pour the chicken broth over the top of everything.
 (Don't worry about the max fill line because the collards will wilt quickly.
 You need to pack them in just enough to close the lid.)

 Ready to serve